CarlesLlobet/Trackonio/README.md

 The only configuration required in order to get started is to create a .env file with your preferred authentication (`PERSONIO_COOKIE` or `PERSONIO_USERNAME` & `PERSONIO_PASSWORD` ).

+If authenticating with Cookie, Trackonio will try to refresh the cookie in order to keep the session alive.

 Therefore, the minimal configuration can be as easy as:
 ```
 $ echo "PERSONIO_COOKIE=eyJpdiI6IkY1TGFieUJUeHc..." > .env